 Presented by Intel

 Your game and you.
 It’s a profound relationship and it needs to be corralled in the right way so that you’re both happy.
 There are many ways to achieve this dual success, and knowing the hardware you’re using and having it configured specifically to achieve its desired goals is front and center.
-The best way for you to achieve that is to direct yourself to
+The best way for you to achieve that is to direct yourself right here.

 There you will find the most effective tool to ensure your PC settings on Intel chips are configured with expert guidance for the games you play.